 Was doing some research to prove a few of my points for my Halloween articles.
 Here’s one of the worst offenders for the demonization of all things entertaining and fun.
 Good old Jack Chick.
 I used to love this guy’s stuff, but it’s so full of misinformation, fabrication and outright lies you can’t really see the truth when it’s there anymore.
-The Muslim stuff is so bad that even when missionaries and Christian scholars on Islam gave him stuff that actually agree with, and proved the stance he wanted to take, he still went with the “Allah is a moon god” nonsense just because it was more dramatic.
+The Muslim stuff is so bad that even when missionaries and Christian scholars on Islam gave him stuff that he actually agreed with, and proved the stance he wanted to take, he still went with the “Allah is a moon god” nonsense just because it was more dramatic.

 Anyway, back to the point.
 Here’s a link to the article.
 I’ll see if I can’t break down what’s wrong with it and why you shouldn’t pay any attention to stuff like this.